docker/docs/content/desktop/vm-vdi.md

 For steps on how to expose hardware-assisted virtualization to the guest OS, [see VMware's documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-2A98801C-68E8-47AF-99ED-00C63E4857F6.html).

-### Turn on nested virtualization on Microsoft Hyper-V
+### Turn on nested virtualization on an Azure Virtual Machine

 Nested virtualization is supported by Microsoft for running Hyper-V inside an Azure VM.